Click to email me

 Just how old is The Gate?

-It hasn’t been the easiest question to answer and we may not have a definitive answer to it; but thanks to some efforts by local historian Marion Baxter of what was Sutton Coldfield Reference Library we know that the pub dates back at least as far as 1855.
+It hasn’t been the easiest question to answer and we may not have a definitive answer to it; but thanks to some efforts by local historian Marion Baxter of Sutton Coldfield Reference Library we know that the pub dates back at least as far as 1855.
 But NOT on this site.
 The Rate Books tell an interesting, if somewhat ambiguous, story.
 In 1800 The Gate was a gate which led into the Reddicroft Fields.
 See map on The Past.
 Behind the present Gate at this time were no buildings at all.
 The Gate was not on this site until the 1920s, previously it was in Reddicroft, behind here on where now stands the Telephone Exchange.

 From 1850 through to 1854, the plot is shown as being owned by John Roderick and occupied by Walter Willmore with the property being described simply as “house and land.”
 The 1855 listing shows the same owner but this time, the description reads “Gate Inn.”
 19th century listings from 1860 onwards describe the property as “Public House and Cottage” and an increase in rateable value from £13 4s 3d to £16 2s in 1860 suggests that either there was further building on the site during that period or at least, that the living accommodation was separated from the rest of the premises.